land-rover/spatial-flow-network-analysis/README.md

 The larger convex hull in Figure 2 is obvious, but its large elongation stems not from size but from a substantially vertical orientation relative to the coordinate axes.

 By comparision, our reference community has an area of 167 square miles.
-Its substantially diagonal orientation relative to the coordinate axes yields an elongation of 2.14, more comparable to the elongation of the convex hull shown in Figure 1 (which also has a diagonal orientation).
+Its substantially diagonal orientation relative to the coordinate axes yields an elongation of 2.14, more comparable to the elongation of the convex hull shown in Figure 1, which also has a diagonal orientation.

 ## Characterizing Socioeconomic Characteristics of a Community
 Given our focus on movement-based communities, it is more interesting to study the people that make them up.